mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 Outsourcing will also reduce costs, though this is the least interesting benefit for me.

-We no longer have to pay rent ($550/month), Gusto payroll service ($80/month), worker's comp ($30/month), or renter's insurance ($10/month).
+We no longer have to pay rent ($550/month), Gusto payroll service ($80/month), inventory tracking ($59/month), worker's comp ($30/month), or renter's insurance ($10/month).

-The cost of assembling and testing each device theoretically goes down by a few dollars per unit.
+The labor costs theoretically go down by a few dollars per unit because Chinese manufacturers can build devices at a fraction of our labor costs, and 3PL vendors have economies of scale that allow them to fulfill orders at lower costs.

 ### We reduce flexibility and agility